tikv/rfcs/text/2019-03-04-hibernate-raft.md

 ### Raft

 Raft tick is used to drive a raft state machine, so a leader can send heartbeats, and a follower can campaign when the leader is down.
-To disable it, to make sure raft can still work properly.
-The following rules are needed to make it work:
+To make sure raft can still work properly, the following rules are needed:

 1. When a leader finds all followings are satisfied when handling ticks, it stops ticking.